If you would like to be vaccinated, below are options to find vaccine opportunities:

 Vaccines help your body build up the ability to fight off a virus.
 A vaccine may not prevent you from getting COVID-19 virus but may keep you from becoming seriously ill or developing complications due to illness.

 • If you have a history of severe allergic reactions not related to vaccines or injectable medications, you may still get a COVID-19 vaccine.
 You should be monitored for 30 minutes after getting the vaccine.

 • Should I get the COVID-19 vaccine even if I’ve already had COVID-19?
 Getting COVID-19 might offer some natural protection or immunity from reinfection with the virus that causes COVID-19.
 However, it is not clear how long this protection lasts.
 Because reinfection is possible and COVID-19 can cause severe medical complications, it's recommended that people who have already had COVID-19 get a COVID-19 vaccine.

 • Can I stop taking safety precautions after getting a COVID vaccine?
 Experts are still learning more about the protection that a COVID-19 vaccine provides and how long immunity lasts.
 Current guidelines are still necessary and may be adjusted when more is known.
 Factors such as how many people get vaccinated, and how the virus is spreading in communities, will also affect these recommendations.

-• Continue to practice social distancing, wear a mask properly outside your home, wash your hands frequently, stay home if you are sick, and follow recommendations provided by the state.
+• Continue to wash your hands frequently and stay home if you are sick.

 This video answers common questions about how COVID-19 vaccines were tested, made, and approved.